 Acorns: White oak acorns are edible, but take some effort to process.
 Harvest them after they’ve turned brown.
 You have to shell them and do multiple soakings in boiling water.
 Soaking helps to reduce the tannin content.
 That makes them easier to digest and taste less bitter.
 After soaking, roast them to further cut bitterness and bring out their nutty flavour.
 Acorns contain B vitamins, manganese, potassium, and zinc.

 Acorn shells: Don’t discard those acorn shells!
-They have useful herbal properties.
+They have useful medicinal properties.
 According to Anderman, “the shells of acorns are quite full of tannin and can be boiled to a strong tea to make a wash or compress for poison ivy, foot fungus, insect stings, acne, boils

 Bark: You can also make tea from oak bark.
 It’s best to do this in the springtime.